 You’re Gonna Get It!

-Petty and the Heartbreakers took 18 months to deliver a follow up, but when it arrived it was ….. very similar to their 1976 debut.
+Petty and the Heartbreakers took 18 months to deliver a follow-up, but when it arrived it was ….. very similar to their 1976 debut.
 Again co-produced by Denny Cordell, it’s another half hour record of fun rock and rollers.
-It’s a little less retro and a little more polished than before, but mix it up on random with the debut and you have an hour of rock and roll fun.
+It’s a little less retro and a little more polished than before, but mix it up at random with the debut and you have an hour of rock and roll fun.

 The reason for the marginally lower grade than the debut is that the hits here aren’t quite as compelling as on the previous record.
 ‘Listen To Her Heart’ has always seemed like the tempo is a smidgen too slow, even though it does a good job of bringing a Roger McGuinn-style riff into the late 1970s.
 ‘I Need To Know’ opens at breakneck speed, like the group’s attempt at punk.
 There are a couple of nice gentle songs – the acoustic ‘No Second Thoughts’ and the folk-rock of ‘Magnolia’ – while the band’s stab at a funky rocker on ‘Restless’ is respectable.